Who was that lady in your office today?

 Yeah, Dad, who was that lady in your office today?

 I don’t know.
 Just some lady.

 “Oculus” isn’t about creepy or bloody situations.
 It’s virtually never scary.
-So, there won’t be any nail biting moments.
-And except the apple incident and a tooth extraction, this film is almost bloodless.
+So, there won’t be any nail-biting moments.
+And except the apple incident and tooth extraction, this film is almost bloodless.
 Yet I found it exciting in some way.
-Two story lines from two different periods perfectly alternated, so the whole story is revealed in a slow way.
+Two storylines from two different periods perfectly alternated, so the whole story is revealed in a slow way.
 As already mentioned earlier, this is somewhat exaggerated at the end, which in turn can cause confusion.
 In terms of performances are the teenagers Kaylie (Annalise Basso) and Tim (Garrett Ryan) the most convincing.
-The way they evolve from carefree youngsters into scared teens, is played beautifully.
+The way they evolve from carefree youngsters into scared teens is played beautifully.
 The horror on their face looks tremendously realistic.
 The older alter egos were rather one-dimensional.
-Obviously there’s the tension between them as a believer and nonbeliever.
+Obviously, there’s the tension between them as a believer and nonbeliever.
 “Oculus” is not really groundbreaking and certainly won’t cause a stir in the horror landscape.
-But for horror fans it’s still an enjoyable movie that rises effortlessly above the average.
+But for horror fans, it’s still an enjoyable movie that rises effortlessly above the average.
 I even dare say it’s a horror for beginners.
-I’m convinced that they can enjoy a peaceful night afterwards!
-Even if they take a look in the bathroom mirror while refreshing themselves ….
+I’m convinced that they can enjoy a peaceful night afterward!
+Even if they take a look in the bathroom mirror while refreshing themselves…